 Option Description Scan Name Type a name for the scan so that later you can identify the scan on the Manage Scans page.
-Scan Method Choose the type of scan you want from the following list: Crawl Only: maps the attack surface of the specified workflow(s).
-Crawl and Audit: maps the attack surface of the specified workflow(s) and scans for vulnerabilities.
+Scan Choose the type of scan you want from the following list: Method Crawl Only : maps the attack surface of the specified workflow(s).
+Crawl and Audit : maps the attack surface of the specified workflow(s) and scans for vulnerabilities.
 Audit Only: only attack the specified workflows.
 Policy Select a policy for the scan from the drop-down menu.
-For more information on policies, see "Fortify WebInspect Policies" on page 424.
-For information on creating and editing policies, see the "Policy Manager" chapter in the Tools Guide for Fortify WebInspect Products .
+For more information on policies, see "Fortify WebInspect Policies" on page 435.
+For information on creating and editing policies, see the Policy Manager chapter in the Micro Focus Fortify WebInspect Tools Guide .
 Crawl Coverage Select the level of coverage you want using the Crawl Coverage slider.
-Enable SPA support When this option is selected for crawling and auditing single-page applications (SPAs), the DOM script engine finds JavaScript includes, frame and iframe includes, CSS file includes, and AJAX calls during the crawl, and then audits all traffic generated by those events.